Vaughan: History

 Incorporated in 1850 as Vaughan Township, a municipal government was established, and meetings were held at the "Township Hall" (Vaughan Memorial Hall) in Vellore.
 Vaughan Road was a historic road constructed in 1850 that linked Vaughan Township with Toronto.
 It incorporated parts of present-day Dufferin Street north of Eglinton Avenue in Toronto, though all that remains of it today is the separate alignment farther south, running through the eastern half of the former City of York.
 Highway 7 was built from Vaughan to Thornhill between 1928 and 1932, and Highway 400 to Barrie completed in 1951.
 Starting in the late 1950s, major municipal roads including Bathurst, Dufferin, Jane and Keele Streets that had been gravel were starting to be paved in the municipality.

 In 1971, the new regional government of York Region was established, acquiring policing and welfare services from the communities it served; simultaneously, the township merged with the Village of Woodbridge to form the Town of Vaughan.
 In 1991, it changed its legal status to City of Vaughan.

 Two F2 tornadoes tore through the city of Vaughan during the Southern Ontario Tornado Outbreak on August 20, 2009.
 Premier Dalton McGuinty and Mayor Linda Jackson toured the destruction the next day and reported 200 homes in critical shape and as many as 600 additional homes likely to be demolished.
 The tornadoes also ripped up trees, flipped cars, and left thousands of people without electricity.
 Vaughan declared a state of emergency because of the widespread damage.
 No deaths were reported from the tornadoes, but one man who was injured in the storms suffered a heart attack the following morning.

 North American telephone customers placing calls to Vaughan may not recognize the charge details on their billings.
-Although Vaughan has been a single municipality since 1971, the local incumbent local exchange carrier, Bell Canada, splits the city into three historical rate centres–Kleinburg, Maple and Woodbridge.
+Although Vaughan has been a single municipality since 1971, the incumbent local exchange carrier, Bell Canada, splits the city into three historical rate centres–Kleinburg, Maple and Woodbridge.
 Part of the Thornhill rate centre extends into Vaughan.
 Indeed, Vaughan does not even appear in the telephone book.